sudheer71/terraform/README.md

+/*
-# # Additional Important Note about OUTPUTS when for_each used
+# Additional Important Note about OUTPUTS when for_each used
-- The [*] and .* operatoes intended for use with lists only.
+1. The [*] and .* operators are intended for use with lists only.
-- because this resources uses for_each rather than count,i'ts value in other expressions is a toset or map not list
+2. Because this resource uses for_each rather than count, its value in other expressions is a toset or a map, not a list.
+3. With that said, we can use Function "toset" and loop with "for" to get the output for a list
+4. For maps, we can directly use for loop to get the output and if we want to handle type conversion we can use "tomap" function too */